AraneaDev/accountant/docs/installation.md

 # Installation
-The Accountant package should be installed using [Composer](http://getcomposer.org/doc/00-intro.md).
+The easiest way to install the Accountant package, is through [Composer](http://getcomposer.org/doc/00-intro.md).
-Running the following command from your project root, gets you the latest available version:
+Executing the following command from your project root will get you the latest available version:

 ```sh
 composer require altek/accountant